hiromataba/Capstone-Html-And-Css-Module/README.md

 To get a local copy up and running follow these simple example steps.

-1. Copy this link [git@github.com:hiromataba/Capstone-Html-And-Css-Module.git] and type git clone [git@github.com:hiromataba/Capstone-Html-And-Css-Module.git] in your terminal to get and run this project locally
+1. Copy [This link](git@github.com:hiromataba/Capstone-Html-And-Css-Module.git) and type git clone [This link](git@github.com:hiromataba/Capstone-Html-And-Css-Module.git) in your terminal to get and run this project locally

 2. Run the live server or simply open index.html with your browser.

 ## Authors